 Why is it reported? #

 The @phpstan-self-out PHPDoc tag references an interface that is marked as @internal.
-Internal interfaces are not part of the public API of the package that defines them.
-They may change or be removed in any version without prior notice.
+Internal interfaces are not part of the public API of their package and may change or be removed without notice.
 Using internal types in @phpstan-self-out annotations creates a fragile dependency on implementation details.

 How to fix it #